cimt-ag/data_vault_pipelinedescription/documentation/Installation_and_usage_of_the_reference_implementation.md

 *This is only one solution, how to provide a build setup, by just using the basics of the operating system of a workstation.
 When using CI/CD tools, there might be many more.
 Use this as a blueprint, for a minimal solution*

-A very simple way, to  provide a project specific build enviroinment, is to create a dedicated "build shell directory" with the  project specific dvpdc.ini in that directory.
+A very simple way, to  provide a project specific build environment, is to create a dedicated "build shell directory" with the  project specific dvpdc.ini in that directory.
 To execute a build command for the project, you just open a shell/commandline in that directory and type in the command